yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-faq.md

 By default, every cluster is backed up automatically every 24 hours, and these automatic backups are retained for 8 days.
 The first automatic backup is triggered 24 hours after creating a table, and is scheduled every 24 hours thereafter.
 You can change the default backup intervals by adjusting the backup policy settings.

-Yugabyte Cloud runs full backups, not incremental.
+YugabyteDB Managed runs full backups, not incremental.

 Backups are retained in the same region as the cluster.

 Backups for AWS clusters are encrypted using AWS S3 server-side encryption.
 Backups for GCP clusters are encrypted using Google-managed server-side encryption keys.

-Currently, Yugabyte Cloud does not support backups of free clusters.
+Currently, YugabyteDB Managed does not support backups of free clusters.

 ### Can I download backups?

-Currently, Yugabyte Cloud does not support self-service backup downloads.
+Currently, YugabyteDB Managed does not support self-service backup downloads.
 Contact {{<support-cloud>}} for assistance.